-percent of respondents agree with the statement "If I have maize at home, my household is tempted to eat more than we need", while 50 percent agree with the statement "If a friend or relative comes to me to ask for maize, and if I have maize at home, I am obligated to give him/her some."
+In designing the project, we anticipated at least three main reasons why the GSRA might be effective: (1) a reduction in losses due to pests or spoilage; (2) reducing demands on income from others; and (3) discouraging consumption of maize kept at home.
+In the endline, we included a number of questions to explore these possibilities, which we tabulate in Table 7.
+Starting with Panel A, we see descriptive evidence in favor of intra- and inter-household demands on income: 66 percent of respondents agree with the statement "If I have maize at home, my household is tempted to eat more than we need" while 50 percent agree with the statement "If a friend or relative comes to me to ask for maize, and if I have maize at home, I am obligated to give him/her some."
 30We find limited evidence in favor of spoilage: in the season of the program, only 6 percent of maize stored at home was spoiled (conditional on spoilage, farmers lost 21 percent of their total maize).
 This is somewhat smaller than spoilage reported in Table 1, perhaps due to lower spoilage in the year of study than in previous years.

 Panel B tabulates responses to a number of open-ended questions about the GSRA.
-Ninety-four percent of respondents reported that the GSRA was helpful (this number actually exceeds the number that took it up in the first place, perhaps because people expected to use it in future years).
-Those reporting yes were asked for reasons why they liked the GSRA: 53 percent reported lower spoilage, 39 percent reported that they used the GSRA to allocate money towards inputs, 37 percent reported the benefit of defraying costs of storage across members, reported giving away less maize to others.
-Thirty-six percent agreed with the statement "The GSRA program prevented my household from eating more maize than needed" while 62 percent reported that they gave away less maize as a result of the GSRA.
-Of those who reported givfor inputs).
-In Table 6 for example, we found a negative point estimate for the ISRA on needing to reduce food intake to fund inputs - perhaps with a larger sample, this effect might have been significant.
+Ninety-four percent of respondents reported that the GSRA was helpful (this number actually exceeds the number that took it up in the first place, perhaps because people expected to use it in future years).31 Those reporting yes were asked for reasons why they liked the GSRA: 53 percent reported lower spoilage, 39 percent reported that they used the GSRA to allocate money towards inputs, 38 percent reported the benefit of defraying costs of storage across members, 38 percent reported that they reduced consumption, and 24 percent reported giving away less maize to others.
+Forty percent agreed with the statement "The GSRA program prevented my household from eating more maize than needed" while 62 percent reported that they gave away less maize as a result of the GSRA.
+Of those who reported giving away less, 38 percent reported that they got fewer requests because less maize was in the house while 55 percent reported that it was easier to say no.